Drakensangs/ModernMapMarkers-TBC/README.md

 /mmm to open the config menu

 Additionally, if you have Atlas and Atlas Quest installed, when you click the tooltip it will open Atlas and show you the right map and available quests.
+NOTE: For this feature to work properly, you need to disable "Auto-Select Instance Map" in the Atlas settings.

 <img width="348" height="315" alt="Untitled4" src="https://github.com/user-attachments/assets/0e4760ee-fdbf-477f-b47b-8c85dd3bc8bb" /> <img width="373" height="264" alt="Untitled2" src="https://github.com/user-attachments/assets/8a81100d-d401-4a93-86ec-69437e53feab" />